divyadeep86/GoogleSignIn-Firebase/README.md

-# GoogleSignIn-Firebase# GoogleSignIn(FireBase)
+# GoogleSignIn-Firebase

 ## Description

-This project is a demonstration of Google Sign-In using Firebase in an Android application.
+This project is a demonstration of Google Sign-In and Sign-Out using Firebase in an Android application.
 It uses the Google Play Services plugin for Gradle and the Firebase SDK to authenticate users with their Google accounts.

 ## Features